-We train our graduate students not only to contribute to psychological science, but to lead it.
-We offer specializations at the graduate level headed by world famous faculty in the nation’s number 2 ranked Industrial-Organizational Psychology (Work Psychology) and the internationally known program in Engineering Psychology (Human Factors).
+We train our graduate students not only to contribute to psychological science but to lead it.
+We offer specializations at the graduate level headed by world-famous faculty in the nation’s number 2 ranked Industrial-Organizational Psychology (Work Psychology) and the internationally known program in Engineering Psychology (Human Factors).
 Faculty in both I/O and Engineering Psychology collaborate through the Work Science Center founded in Psychology.
-Our Cognitive Aging program has led the field for decades, and hosts the foremost conference on Cognitive Aging.
-The cognitive and neurological fundamentals of being a human being is the province of our Cognitive and Brain Systems program, our largest group of faculty.
-Psychologists manage the on-campus Center for Advanced Brain Imaging (CABI), which houses state of the art fMRI facilities.
+Our Cognitive Aging program has led the field for decades and hosts the foremost conference on Cognitive Aging.
+The cognitive and neurological fundamentals of being a human being are the province of our Cognitive and Brain Systems program, our largest group of faculty.
+Psychologists manage the on-campus Center for Advanced Brain Imaging (CABI), which houses state-of-the-art fMRI facilities.
 Many of these faculty also contribute to our Cognitive Aging initiatives.
 Faculty in these two areas are active in the School’s Optimal Aging initiative.
 Finally, the formal backbone of all our work is mathematical modeling and statistics, and this is well represented in our Quantitative Psychology program.
 In addition to strong central faculty, many faculty from other areas lend their expertise to help train quantitative doctoral students.

 As you’ll see, we have no Clinical or Counseling graduate program.
 In fact, we are one of only 14 Carnegie-1 (high research activity), public, Ph.D. granting departments that have chosen not to offer a clinical or counseling specialty.
 However, we certainly prepare our undergraduates broadly, and many gain admission to graduate programs in clinical, counseling, and school psychology graduate programs.
-The decision to focus on our 5 programs has allowed us to leverage our unique position in a College of Science in a world class technological institution.
+Focusing on our 5 programs has allowed us to leverage our unique position in a College of Science in a world-class technological institution.